graphcore/poptorch/docs/user_guide/overview.rst

 Loss scaling
 ------------

-When training models which use ``half``/``float16`` values, you can use loss scaling  to prevent the gradients from becoming too small and underflowing.
+When training models which use ``half`` or ``float16`` values, you can use loss scaling  to prevent the gradients from becoming too small and causing underflows.

 Before calculating the gradients, PopTorch will scale the loss by the value of the ``loss_scaling`` parameter.
 PopTorch will multiply the gradients by the inverse scale prior to updating the optimizer state.